pimientos/ACF-Nested-Repeater-Accordion/README.md

 <h3>JavaScript</h3>
 The accordion functionality is supported by JavaScript, which includes an animation effect for the accordion tabs.
 The script is defined in the <b>activate_price_accordion</b> function and is added via the <b>wp_enqueue_scripts</b> hook.

-### License
+## License

-This project is open-source and available under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 <h2>ACF Accordion UA</h2>